amzyei/charlex-os/README.md

 ## What you need

-To run charleX OS, you need:
+To run Charlex WebOS, you need:

 - Python 3
 - Flask web framework